HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 David’s play - BRIDE ON THE ROCKS, was performed in the Rum Runner in AJS IV.

-Shirley Wilson is a member of Playwrights Forum in Norfolk VA, and is a writer of plays, screenplays, and short stories.
+SHIRLEY WILSON is a member of Playwrights Forum in Norfolk VA, and is a writer of plays, screenplays, and short stories.
 Awards are: 1993 Governor’s Screenwriting Competition, sponsored by the Virginia Film Office and more recently, screenplay Finalist in the 2006 Moondance International Film Festival, as well as a one-act award in the same festival, for a stageplay, “Woman of Property.”

 Last year, her play, Ruby Lee and Johnny was a Finalist in Regent Theater’s One Act Play Festival and was produced in Feb. ’06.
 She has had a staged reading of “Private Music” at the Generic Theater in Norfolk VA, and a monologue included in A Chesapeake Celebration, at the Kimball Theater in Williamsburg VA.